zkoch/zkoch.github.io/pmi-v2.md

 ## Example Web App Manifest (simplified)

 Below is an example of a web app manifest for a payment app.
 Web app manifests already have affordances for native apps and service workers, so the only additional bits necessary are platform-specific for the validation of payment apps.
-We've added two to the "play" platform: `sha256_cert_fingerprints` and `version`.
+We've added two to the "play" platform: `fingerprints` and `min_version`.

 ```js
 {